 5. Unity Candle Ceremony

-Alternatively, perhaps the couple could light each other’s candles, and together they light the main one (that the rest of the family lights theirs from).
+Alternatively, perhaps the couple could light each other’s candles, before lighting the main one.
 The merging flames will show their unity and strengthened love and shared lives.

 This ceremony is very flexible, so adapt it and use whichever symbolism works best for you—you don’t even need to stick to the traditional unity candles in a candle holder.
-Make this ceremony even more interesting by using lanterns or small flaming torches!
-The only downside to this ceremony is if a brisk wind is blowing; it might not work very well outside.
+The only downside to this ceremony is if a brisk wind is blowing; it might not work very well at an outdoor wedding.

 6. Flower Ceremony